puzzle/kubernetes-techlab/labs/01_quicktour.md

 ### Container and images

-The smallest entities in Kubernetes are Pods, which resamble your "containerized Application".
+The smallest entities in Kubernetes are pods, which resamble your "containerized Application".
 Using container virtualisation, processes on a linux system can be isolated up to a level, where only the predefined resources are available.
 Several containers can run on the same system, without "seeing" eachother (files, process ids, network).
 One container should contain one application (webserver, database, cache etc.).
 It should be at least one part of the application, e.g. when running a multi service middleware.
 In a container itself any process can be started, that runs native on your oparating system.